fiwippi/spotify-sync/README.md

 SERVER_MODE=debug
 # What level to log at
 SERVER_LOG_LEVEL=trace
+# The "Admin Key" should be kept solely by the server owner, this is used
+# to edit user data and create and delete users, accesible at /admin
+ADMIN_KEY=abcdefghijklmnopqrstuvwxyz123456
 ```
 **Additionally**, inside the spotify developer portal for your application, you should add your domain route followed
 by `/spotify-callback` as a valid callback URL, for example: `localhost:8096/spotify-callback`.
 This is used by the
 server to create a spotify client which can control the user playback.

 To see the data stored within the database run `spotify_sync view`.
 The db file can only be used by one program at once so the server should not run at the same time.
+Alternatively the server provides the `/admin` route to access the admin functionality and the ability to view the database.

 ### Clients
 Clients can perform certain operations by typing in the chat box provided after they connect to the server,